By KENNETH DEL VECCHIO

 More so, nearly every non-government doctor (i.e., doctors who are not involved in politics) have refuted the notion that masks assist in protecting the wearers from contracting the coronavirus.
 The masks have the same effect against the coronavirus as they do for the flu and other diseases that are transmitted from person-to-person.
 The coronavirus and the flu should both be taken seriously.
 That said, Americans do not, and should not, don face masks because of the existence of the flu (or other similar viruses prevalent in society).
 Likewise, Americans should not be compelled to strap face coverings across their heads because of the coronavirus, a disease that, factually, has turned out to have a lower death rate than the flu.
 The detriments in wearing face masks far supersede any purported benefit in the compulsion of wearing them.

 Aside from the overwhelming medical and scientific data that face masks do not act to inhibit wearers from contracting COVID-19, it is vital to explain that face masks cause many people to suffer debilitating symptoms and to be infected with other diseases that are at least equally problematic to human beings as the coronavirus.
 A significant percentage of people wearing face masks become disoriented, confused, and fatigued.
 They suffer from dehydration, and, most palpably, they are continually breathing in excessive amounts of their own carbon dioxide, which, so obviously, creates health problems.
-These detrimental health issues caused by individuals being forced to wear masks have been documented by voluminous, unbiased physicians and scientists, wherein examples of such reports can be found in the below articles and TV appearances:
+These detrimental health issues caused by individuals being forced to wear masks have been documented by voluminous, unbiased physicians and scientists, wherein examples of such reports (and examples of reports that show the ineffectiveness of face masks) can be found in the below articles, videos and TV appearances: